In a cold neighborhood full of dark hearts and darker magic, only one man has the poker face and killer hand to deal out justice:

 You see the girl tremble in fear, her lower lip quivering as she struggles to keep her calm.

 “Dost thou understand now?”
 The Ogre jeers, spreading his arms wide and taking a step forward.
-“You’re in Cryptatown, the City of Claws.”
+“Thou art in Cryptatown, the City of Claws, the Hood of Howls.”

 The pit-bull lets out a low growl of warning, the flaps of their jowls peeling away ever so slightly.
 They step forward, placing themselves between the Ogre and the girl.